netbiolab/scHumanNet/README.md

 | ZNF222 | 0.0009627728 | 0  | ZNF222 | -0.0009627728    | 0.9981590 | 0.9996602 | Others

-The second, less stringent method is to extract top n percent of diffPR genes with the function `TopDiffHub()`.
+The second, is to extract top n percent of diffPR genes with the function `TopDiffHub()`.
 Input requires the output of DiffPR, and the user-defined top_percentage threshold (default 0.05).
-The output consists of a gene column, diffPR value sorted from negative to positive value, the top percengate value, and the celltype.
+The output consists of a gene column, diffPR value sorted by absolute value, the top percengate value, and the celltype.
 To extract genes, use the `gene` column instead of `rownames()`.